GabeScott/standard-works-vault/General Conference/1973 April - Priesthood Responsibilities.md

 Brethren, that is the spirit to have.
 And, of course, as he told his wife, you can naturally imagine what happened.
 She shed tears as she realized she had a husband, the father of her son, who would be an example and be so interested in him that he would be prepared to represent the Lord in the priesthood that he holds.

 I would like to say just a few words to the bishops, to the other officers in the wards and stakes, including the stake presidents, and to mission presidents.
 We have a heavy responsibility; and especially the bishop, with his counselors, has the responsibility for the Aaronic Priesthood.
 Much has been said about that tonight, but I would like to say just a few words.
 You should know every boy by his first name.
 Show an interest in him; stay close to him.
 When you know his first name, use it.
 You remember when God the Father and his Son Jesus Christ appeared to Joseph, and he asked the question, God turned to him and said, “Joseph,” calling him by name, “this is my beloved Son.”
-(See JS—H 1:17.)
+(See [[Joseph Smith History 1.17|JS—H 1:17]].)
 A boy likes to hear his name called.

 Let us remember and remind our boys always, when they are officiating as holders of the priesthood, that they are representing the Lord.
 They can have their good times every other place and play the way they want to do, but when they are officiating in the priesthood, they should realize that they are representing the Lord, and be so dressed and so prepared and humble and reverent as to properly represent him.